axsh/bashsteps/README.md

 ### Introduction

-Bashsteps helps make bash scripts safer by allowing more graceful recovery from external failures.
+Bashsteps is a set of hooks and bash coding requirements that help make bash scripts safer by allowing more graceful recovery from external failures.
 It does this by motivating and facilitating efforts to (1) structure the script into meaningful steps and (2) write check code for *all* steps.

 There is more to say about this and other benefits, but probably a better way to introduce bashsteps is first to explain the requirements